anm/anm.github.com/cycling/latin-america/faq.md

 ### What is it for?

 It charges my laptop, phone, camera batteries, lights, and anything else USB I might plug into it.
-I bought the panel, and made the mounting for my bike and the battery charger.
+It doesn't drive the bike, which is entirely pedal powered.
+I bought the panel on ebay in the UK, and made the mounting for my bike and the battery charger.

+### Where did you get the bike / gear?

+I have had the bike for many years.
+It came with me from Scotland on the plane.
+Most other gear, including solar panel, came with me from there too.

 ###  Do you cycle all the way?